trmnl-core/services/README.md

 Those invited to use the platform will be added to the Community team and have the ability to create and modify services here.

+## Design

+All services are Micro services written using the Go Micro framework without exception.

+- Services speak to each other via RPC
+- Messages are used for async eventing
+- Infrastructure usage occurs only through Micro

 ## Naming

 Directories are the domain boundary for a specific concern e.g user, account, payment.
 They act as the